Secure CheckoutPersonal information is secured with SSL technology.

 A valuable new reference on insect behavior, this exceptional new text delves into the primary sensory communication system used by most insects -- their sense of smell.
-This important text covers how insects produce pheromones and how they detect pheromones and plant volatiles.
+Insect Pheromone Biochemistry and Molecular Biology covers how insects produce pheromones and how they detect pheromones and plant volatiles.
 Since insects rely on pheromone detection for both feeding and breeding, a better understanding of insect olfaction and pheromone biosynthesis could help curb the behavior of pests without the use of harmful pesticides and even help to reduce the socio-economic impacts associated to human-insect interactions.

 Chemical ecologists, neurobiologists, biologists, chemists, physiologists, entomologists, biochemists, and, molecular biologists

 Biosynthesis and detection of pheromones and plant volatiles - Introduction and Overview.

 Biology and ultrastructure of sex pheromone producing tissue .

 Biochemistry of female moth sex pheromones.

 PBAN regulation of pheromone biosynthesis in female moths.

 Biosynthesis and endocrine regulation of pheromone production in Coleoptera.

 Molecular Biology of Pheromone Production in Bark Beetles.

 Biosynthesis and ecdysteroid regulation of housefly sex pheromone production.